IEEEBerkeley/web-151tapeout/index.md

         <td style="text-align: left;">
             <b>SoC Verification </b><br><br>
             Learn what it means to “verify” an SoC, with Rocket Chip as an example, in research and industry.
+            Figure out how to scope your project to match your pace.
         </td>
         <!-- Reference -->
         <td>